 It’s incredibly flexible work that stays interesting, and you can make around $500/month per client.
 Many Pinterest VAs have more than one client at a time.

-My good friends Kirsten Larsen and Gina Horkey created the Pinterest VA Course to teach you how to make money as a Pinterest VA.
+My good friend Kirsten Larsen created the Learn More to teach you how to make money as a Pinterest VA.
 They teach you all the necessary skills, plus how to find and land clients.

 4. Freelance writing